Mehrnooshd/miniature-octo-guide/README.md

 ##Editing the file

-its a markdown file in this repository.
+it's a markdown file in this repository.